-This nose has more of a curve than the three that you have already seen, and this variant profile is also used by both carvers, although Pancho probably did this more often and Bonifacio less.
+This nose has more of a curve than the three that you have already seen, and this variant profile is also used by both carvers, although Pancho probably did this less often and Bonifacio more.

-Silver paint dominates the color palette, a more common feature on Bonifacio’s masks, but sometimes found on Pancho’s.
+Silver paint dominates the color palette, a more common feature on Bonifacio’s masks, but often found on Pancho’s.

 This mask is 7½ inches tall, 5½ inches wide, and 4 inches deep.